radareorg/radare2-book/debugger/intro.md

 # Debugger

-The debugger in radare is implemented as an IO plugin.
-It handles several URIs for creating or attaching to a process.
-(List can be found on `r2 -L`.
+Debuggers are implemented as IO plugins.
+Therefore, radare can handle different URI types for spawning, attaching and controlling processes.
+The complete list of IO plugins can be viewed with `r2 -L`.
+Those that have "d" in the first column ("rwd") support debugging.
 For example:

     r_d  debug       Debug a program or pid. dbg:///bin/ls, dbg://1388 (LGPL3)

-There are different backends for multiple architectures and operating systems like GNU/Linux, Windows, MacOSX, (Net,Free,Open)BSD and Solaris.
+    rwd  gdb         Attach to gdbserver, 'qemu -s', gdb://localhost:1234 (LGPL3)

-The process memory is interpreted by radare as a plain file.
-So all the mapped pages like the program and the libraries can be readed and interpreted as code, structures, etc..
+There are different backends for many target architectures and operating systems, e.g., GNU/Linux, Windows, MacOS X, (Net,Free,Open)BSD and Solaris.

-The rest of the communication between radare and the debugger layer is the wrapped system() call that receives a string as argument and executes the given command.
-The result of the operation is buffered in the output console and this contents can be handled by a scripting language.
+A process memory is treated as a plain file.
+All mapped memory pages of a debugged program and its libraries can be readed and interpreted as code, data structures etc.

-This is the reason why radare can handle single and double exclamation marks for calling system().
+Communication between radare and debugger IO layer is wrapped into `system()` calls, which accepts a string as an argument, and executes it as a command.
+An answer is then buffered in output console, its contents can be additionally processed by a script.
+This is how radare handles single `!` and double `!!` exclamation mark commands for calling `system()`:

     [0x00000000]> ds
     [0x00000000]> !!ls
-The double exclamation mark tells radare to skip the plugin list to find an IO plugin handling this command to launch it directly to the shell.
-A single one will walk through the io plugin list.
+The double exclamation mark `!!` tells radare to skip the IO plugin list, and to pass the rest of the command directly to shell.
+Using the single `!` to prepend a command will cause a walk through the IO plugin list to find one that handles it.

-The debugger commands are mostly portable between architectures and operating systems.
-But radare tries to implement them on all the artchitectures and OSs injecting shellcodes, or handling exceptions in a special way.
-For example in mips there's no stepping feature by hardware, so radare has an own implementation using a mix of code analysis and software breakpoints to bypass this limitation.
+In general, debugger commands are portable between architectures and operating systems.
+Still, as radare tries to support the same functionality for all target architectures and operating systems, certain things have to be handled separately.
+They include injecting shellcodes and handling exceptions.
+For example, in MIPS targets there is no hardware-supported single-stepping feature.
+In this case, radare2 provides its own implementation for single-step by using a mix of code analysis and software breakpoints.

-To get the basic help of the debugger you can just type 'd?':
+To get the basic help for debugger, type 'd?':

     Usage: d[sbhcrbo] [arg]
     dh [handler]   list or set debugger handler